 In her classic account of English rural life, Lark Rise to Candleford, Flora Thompson records attitudes to wild birds towards the end of the 19th century.
 At a time when egg collecting was a respectable hobby, country boys would engage in wholesale nest robbing and hunting of small birds.
 The families were chronically poor, and casting a net over a hedge of roosting sparrows would secure a meal:

 One boy would often bring home as many as twenty sparrows, which his mother would pluck and make into a pudding.
 A small number of birds, or a single bird, would be toasted in front of the fire.

-But Thompson notes that the birds in this popular rhyme were left alone: Read the rest of this entry
+But Thompson notes that the birds in this popular rhyme were left alone: Continue reading Taboos about wild birds

 Michael McCarthy laments the sad decline of the little owl (Athene noctua) in Britain in today’s Independent, noting that unlike other introductions, they have not spelled ecological disaster, forming an attractive addition Britain’s birdlife.
 They were introduced by Victorian gentleman-ornithologists in the 1870s who wished to pay testament to their fame in Greek mythology.
 Little owls were linked to the godess Athena, perhaps because they bred in her temple, the Parthenon in Athens.
 The bird also became the symbol of the city, and its bug-eyed image was such a feature of Athenian silver coins – that they were known as “owls”.

 Coincidentally, I came across last week this entry by George Orwell spotting a little owl back in January 1940,

 No thaw.
 Unable to unfreeze pipes etc. Saw a little owl today – have not previously seen any of these round here.